Gauge and diffeomorphism invariance from quantum information principles: Recovering gauge invariance from MaxEnt and minimum magic

 \section{Recovering gauge invariance from MaxEnt and minimum magic}

-We want to explore if quantum informational quantities such as entanglement and magic impose certain structures in fundamental interactions.
+We want to explore if quantum informational quantities, such as entanglement and magic, impose certain structures in fundamental interactions.
 However, interactions such as QCD and perturbative quantum gravity are fixed by gauge invariance.
 Therefore, we must explicitly break gauge invariance to discern if quantum information is at the core of such interactions as well.

 There are many ways of breaking gauge invariance.
 We chose what we consider a minimal approach for the tree-level calculations that we are carrying out in this work.
-This approach consists on modifying the 4-vertex coupling only, i.e. it allows us to re-use the scattering amplitudes already computed for standard graviton and gluon scattering.
+This approach consists of breaking gauge and diffeomorphism invariance in the interaction term only, i.e. we left the kinetic term untouched.
+This way, we avoid modifying the degrees of freedom and we can continue using only two helicity eigenstates for the gluons and gravitons.
+Moreover, the interaction term is modified in a way that only the 4-vertex coupling is affected, which allows us to re-use the scattering amplitudes already computed for standard graviton and gluon scattering.
 Phenomenologically, it implies introducing an extra 4-vertex term in the Lagrangian with a certain structure so it only affects the 4-vertex Feynman diagram by modifying the coupling by a rescaling factor $k$.
 Explicitly for QCD, Lagrangian density takes the form

 where $F_{\mu\nu}^{a}= \partial_{\mu} A^{a}_{\nu} - \partial_{\nu} A^{a}_{\mu} + g f_{bc}^{a}A^{b}_{\mu} A^{c}_{\nu}$.
 Moreover, we chose the same color dependence as the standard QCD lagrangian, $\Lambda ^{abcd}=\Lambda_{QCD}^{abcd}$.
 Taking $\lambda_{QCD}\equiv (k-1)g^2$ only changes the 4-vertex Feynman rule, which is now proportional to $-ikg^2$ instead of $-ig^2$.
 Therefore, for $k=1$ we recover the QCD gauge-invariant interaction.
 In perturbative quantum gravity, this breaking in the total interaction Lagrangian density takes the form